.

 Puerto Rico (Act 60)

-• Huge Tax Saving Opportunity: 0% on long-term crypto gains for qualified residents.
+Huge Tax Saving Opportunity: 0% tax on long-term crypto capital gains for qualified residents.

 El Salvador

-• Why It Stands Out: No tax on Bitcoin income after legalizing BTC.
+• Why It Stands Out: No tax on Bitcoin income after becoming the first country to legalize BTC as legal tender.

-• Crypto Tax Implications: Attractive for early adopters and crypto holders.
+• Crypto Tax Implications: Attractive for early adopters, digital nomads, and long-term crypto holders seeking a legally tax-free crypto environment

 Singapore